RazgulTraka/docker-formalms/README.md

 A compatible SQL database:

-* MySQL 5.0 or higher
-* MariaDB  5.5 or higher
+* MySQL 5.0 or higher or MariaDB  5.5 or higher
+* UTF8 character set
+* MySQL strict mode disabled

 ### Usage